-Our Guatemala M/C Decaf is cooperatively grown and cups clean with a nice woodiness, medium body and medium acidity.
-It’s grown at 3000+ ft in elevation, and while at a lower altitude than some of our other Guatemalan coffees, this Guatemala Decaf M/C is still grown at 3,000+ feet elevation, earning it a HB (Hard Bean) grading.
+Our Guatemala Decaf M/C is cooperatively grown and cups clean with a nice woodiness, medium body and medium acidity.
+While grown at a lower altitude than some of our other Guatemalan coffees, this Guatemala Decaf M/C is still grown at 3,000+ feet elevation, earning it a HB (Hard Bean) grading.

 Decaffeinated coffees are notoriously difficult to roast due to their unique cell structure, composition and moisture content as a result of the decaf process.
-Roasters should be mindful to mitigate drum temperatures as decafs have the tendency to develop significantly faster than non-decaf coffees; this should always be taken into consideration when roasting decaf coffees like this Guatemala Decaf M/C, as well as our other specialty green decaf offerings.
+Roasters should be mindful of drum temperatures as decafs have the tendency to develop significantly faster than non-decaf coffees; this should always be taken into consideration when roasting decaf coffees like this Guatemala Decaf M/C, as well as our other specialty green decaf offerings.

 M/C decaffeinated coffees use Methylene Chloride (or dichloromethane) a colorless, non-harmful, chemical solvent to extract caffeine through a distinctively gentle process, known for its exceptional preservation of flavor, profile and aroma.
 Chemically it’s comprised of carbon, hydrogen and chlorine (CH2CL2) and is a naturally occurring compound found in oceans, wetlands and seaweed.
 It is the oldest and most common form of decaffeination, FDA-approved and perfectly safe.
 Regulations in fact allow for consumption of up to 10 ppm (parts per million), yet the industry norm is closer to 1 ppm, which is for processing only, as virtually all traces of M/C are removed long before the coffee is roasted.